earnestaddae/biomark/README.md

-# README
+# Biomark

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This application fetches `API` from laboratories and makes a database entry into PatientLab model, belonging to a Patient.

-* How to run the test suite
+### How to run application:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Clone the repository

+* Make sure you have Docker installed

+* Navigate to the application and run `docker-compose up`

+* Open your browser and visit `localhost:3000`